artyom-beilis/dlprimitives/README.md

 ## Other features

 - Network object for inference
-- ONNX to DlPrimitives model converter
+- ONNX to DLPrimitives model converter